oscbyspro/Ultimathnum/README.md

 #### Call standard library code with Interoperable

-Types conforming to Interoperable have a standard-library-compatible representation, which is determined by their associated Stdlib type.
-I32 yields Int32 and U64 yields UInt64, for example.
+Types conforming to Interoperable have a standard-library-compatible representation determined by their associated Stdlib type.
+I32 yields Int32, and U64 yields UInt64, for example.
 Interoperable requires bidirectional consuming conversions: *init(\_:)* and *stdlib()*.
 It then derives mutating read and modify accessors available through *stdlib*.
 You may use these operations to call standard library code, as seen below: